Botanic (District Electoral Area)

 Botanic is one of the ten district electoral areas (DEA) in Belfast, Northern Ireland.
-The district elects five members to Belfast City Council and contains the wards of Blackstaff; Central; Ormeau; Stranmillis and Windsor.
+The district elects five members to Belfast City Council and contains the wards of Blackstaff; Central; Ormeau; Stranmillis, and Windsor.
 Botanic, along with neighbouring Balmoral, forms the greater part of the Belfast South constituencies for the Northern Ireland Assembly and UK Parliament.
 It covers large parts of the centre and southern parts of the city.

-It was created for the 2014 local elections, largely replacing the Laganbank District Electoral Area, which had existed since 1985.
+It was created for the 2014 local elections, largely replacing the Laganbank DEA, which had existed since 1985.
 The DEA is named after Belfast's Botanic Gardens.

 Education

-Botanic is the location for several of the city's most important education establishments, including Queen's University Belfast, Stranmillis University College and Union Theological College, as well as the College Square campus of Belfast Metropolitan College.
+Botanic is the location for several of the city's most important education establishments, including Queen's University Belfast, Stranmillis University College and Union Theological College.
 The location of these institutions in close proximity saw the area's popularity among students increase, particularly in the Holyland area.

-The area is also home to some of the most prominent schools, including Methodist College Belfast and the Royal Belfast Academical Institution.
+The area is also home to some of the most prominent schools, including Aquinas Diocesan Grammar School, Methodist College Belfast and the Royal Belfast Academical Institution.